abdulmoiz672006/Taskapp_AWS_EKS_Deployment/README.md

 - ALB routing verified via both frontend (`30080`) and backend (`30500`) target groups
 - End-to-end Todo CRUD operations confirmed through the `/todos` API

-> Infrastructure can be scaled down or removed at any time to control AWS costs — the source code and Kubernetes manifests remain fully available in this repository.
+> **Note:** The AWS infrastructure for this project (EKS cluster, ALB, RDS instance, etc.) has since been deleted to avoid ongoing AWS costs.
+The source code, Docker configuration, and Kubernetes manifests remain fully available in this repository and can be redeployed by following the steps above.

 ---